Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/map.md

 (empty? m)      ;; -> false, there are 2 items
 (empty m)       ;; -> {}, an empty map

-;; Order is unpredictable, but stable
+;; Order is unpredictable, but it is stable
 ;;
 (first m)        ;; -> [:blockchain? true]
 (second m)      ;; -> [:name "Convex"]